sitiporn/DebiasNeuro-components/note.md

         bias model outoput: high confident correlate with bias
             - the answers are correct; high weight  for that samples
-            - the answers are incorrect; low weight for that samples
+            - the answers are incorrect; low weight for that samples Jun 26
+---

+1. reduce the number of epochs -> depend how much do models continue to reduce loss
+2. reduce time of linear search